 - If requested, BMS CAT will also replace file folders made of permanent-durable materials.
 The old file labels are retained and placed in a plastic bag and hermetically sealed and new file labels are applied to replace them.

 - Documents that have been wet or contain mold should be cleaned and sanitized.
 An EPA registered biocide will be applied to the documents, specifically where visible mold growth has occurred.

 - If documents are exposed to Class 3 Water (“Black Water”), they should be sterilized via Gamma Radiation.
 Black Water can include sewage, river water, water from area-wide flooding, and any water that has been present for extended periods of time.

 - If documents will be returned to a healthcare setting, Gamma Radiation is recommended for the safety of patients who may have compromised immune systems.

 If your documents are important enough to recover, security must be of concern.
 Security occurs at several points as demonstrated below:

 What Can You Do?

-If there is any advance notice of potential damage, all possible protective measures should be taken such as covering items with plastic, raising furniture and protecting electronics.
-Additionally, consider permanent storage of certain valuable items (rare books, historical newspapers or long-term archival documents) in buffered, acid-free storage boxes.
+If there is an advance notice of potential damage, all possible protective measures should be taken such as covering items with plastic, raising furniture, and protecting electronics.
+Additionally, consider permanent storage of certain valuable items (rare books, historical newspapers, or long-term archival documents) in buffered, acid-free storage boxes.